dormidon/cassandra-reaper/src/docs/content/docs/download/_index.md

 For a docker image, please see the [Docker](docker) section.

-Once you've downloaded the proper package for your OS, head over to the [Install and Run](install) section.
+Once the appropriate package has been downloaded, head over to the [Install and Run](install) section.